2024 milestones

 • French National Research Agency (ANR)

-• Institut de Recherche pour le Développement (the French National Research Institute for Sustainable Development)
+• Institut de Recherche pour le Développement (IRD)

 • International Vaccine Institute (IVI)